Xilinx/Vitis_Libraries/docs/using-the-vitis-vision-library.rst

 Note: The instructions in this section assume that you have downloaded and installed all the required packages.

-include folder constitutes all the necessary components to build a Computer Vision or Image Processing pipeline using the library.
-The folders common and core contain the infrastructure that the library functions need for basic functions, Mat class, and macros.
-The library functions are categorized into 4 folders, features, video, dnn, and imgproc based on the operation they perform.
+*include* folder constitutes all the necessary components to build a Computer Vision or Image Processing pipeline using the library.
+The folders *common* and *core* contain the infrastructure that the library functions need for basic functions, Mat class, and macros.
+The library functions are categorized into 4 folders, *features*, *video*, *dnn*, and *imgproc* based on the operation they perform.
 The names of the folders are self-explanatory.

-To work with the library functions, you need to include the path to the the include folder in the Vitis project.
-You can include relevant header files for the library functions you will be working with after you source the include folder’s path to the compiler.
+To work with the library functions, you need to include the path to the the *include* folder in the Vitis project.
+You can include relevant header files for the library functions you will be working with after you source the *include* folder’s path to the compiler.
 For example, if you would like to work with Harris Corner Detector and Bilateral Filter, you must use the following lines in the host code: